1) The best diet is the one that makes you the healthiest and happiest.

 I eat when I'm hungry, and stop when I'm satisfied.

-Our bodies are 70% water, so we should replenish that water whenever we can, allowing it to wash out the toxins in our bodies.
+Our bodies are 70% water, so we should replenish that water whenever we can, allowing it to wash out the toxins in our bodies and our cells hydrated.
+I filter my water with charcoal.

 That's about it!
-With these guidelines, my diet ends up being a diet of whole plants, a lot of them raw.
+With these guidelines, my diet ends up being a diet of whole plant foods, a lot of them raw, and with a high-carb focus.
 Your diet will surely be different, maybe by a lot or just slightly; the important thing is that it works best for you.